port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/sbom.md

 import json
 import os

-# Get environment variables using the config object or os.environ["KEY"]
 WEBHOOK_URL = os.environ['WEBHOOK_URL'] ## the value of the URL you receive after creating the Port webhook PATH_TO_SBOM_JSON_FILE = os.environ['PATH_TO_SBOM_JSON_FILE']